Parallel Tokenizers: Rethinking Encoder Models' Vocabulary Design in Cross-Lingual Transfer of Low-Resource Languages: Parallel Tokenizer

 \paragraph{Concatenating the vocabulary.} For each target language, we concatenate two components: (1) the translated \texttt{word}-type tokens and (2) the corresponding monolingual vocabulary.
-We prioritize the translated \texttt{word}-type tokens, special tokens (e.g., \texttt{[SEP]}, \texttt{[UNK]}, \texttt{[CLS]}), language identity tokens,\footnote{The complete list of language tokens is provided in Appendix~\ref{sec:language_resource_availability}, Table~\ref{tab:language_resource_availability}, column `code'.} and a 1,000-character-level subset from the English tokenizer.
-We then append the monolingual vocabulary, remove duplicates, and cap each final vocabulary at 30,522 entries for consistency across languages.
+We prioritize the translated \texttt{word}-type tokens, special tokens (e.g., \texttt{[SEP]}, \texttt{[UNK]}, \texttt{[CLS]})\footnote{The complete list of language tokens is provided in Appendix~\ref{sec:language_resource_availability}, Table~\ref{tab:language_resource_availability}, column `code'.}, and a 1,000-character-level subset from the English tokenizer.
+We then append the monolingual vocabulary, remove duplicates, and cap each final vocabulary at 30,522 entries for consistency across languages and fair comparison with the baseline.
 On average, across all languages defined in Section~\ref{sec:exp_setup}, we align 82\% of \texttt{word}-type tokens (slightly below 100\% due to back-translation filtering), and 61\% of all tokens are aligned in the final parallel tokenizer.